-Glass bottles with silicon sleeve are allowed and all bottles must have caps.
-Medications or cereal may not be mixed with formula, unless otherwise indicated in the MIAT care plan due to medical reason.
-Bottles for infants (under 12 months) may only contain formula or breast milk.
-Whole milk is allowed for children over 12 months.
+Plastic or glass bottles protected by silicon sleeves are allowed and all bottles must have caps.
+Medications or cereal may not be added to bottles, unless otherwise indicated in the MIAT care plan due to medical reason.
+Bottles for infants (under 12 months) may only contain formula or human milk.